How to Set Up Google Search Console, And Why It’s Basically Free SEO Gold

 Once your website is verified, you’ll gain access to the Google Search Console dashboard.
 Here’s an overview of the key sections you’ll find:

-• Performance: This section shows you how your site is performing in Google search results, including clicks, impressions, and average position.
+• Performance: This section shows you how your site is performing in Google search results, including keywords, clicks, impressions, and average position.
+But avoid getting confused by what the data actually means.
+These are the most common questions and misconceptions I see come in with GSC.

 • URL Inspection: Use this tool to see how Google views a specific URL on your site.
 You can also request re-indexing if you've made changes.

-• Coverage: This report shows which pages of your site are indexed by Google and highlights any errors.
+• Pages: This report shows which pages of your site are indexed by Google and highlights any errors.

 • Sitemaps: Submit your website’s sitemap here to help Google better understand your site structure.